 St. Alban's Vestry

-The members of the vestry of the church (in order from first image to last): Marilyn Slocumbe (Junior Warden), Louise Martin, Suzanne Moore, Charles Duke (Senior Warden), Natasha Clay, Anne Jaudon.
+The members of the vestry of the church (in order from first image to last): Suzanne Moore, Nancy Seymour, Allen Nicas, Charles Duke (Senior Warden), Natasha Clay (Junior Warden), Anne Jaudon.

 Officers of the Church